bkimminich/it-security-lecture/slides/02-07-insecure_dependencies_and_configuration.md

 3. Report another vulnerability that could be exploited in a [Software Supply Chain Attack](https://csrc.nist.gov/CSRC/media/Projects/Supply-Chain-Risk-Management/documents/ssca/2017-winter/NCSC_Placemat.pdf) (:star::star::star::star::star:)

-_:information_source: To report anything to the shop, you can use the "Contact Us" page.
+_:information_source: To report anything to the shop, you can use the "Customer Feedback" page.
 You have to supply as detailed information as possible._

 ---